trec-health-misinfo/trec-health-misinfo.github.io/index.md

 **Evaluation:**
 The final qrels will contain assessments with respect to the following criteria:
 * *Usefulness*: whether the document document contains information that a search user would find useful in answering the topic's question;
-* *Correctness*: whether the document contains a definitive and correct answer to the topic's question;
+* *Supportiveness*: whether the document supports/dissuades the use of the treatment in the topic's question;
 * *Credibility*: whether the document is considered credible by the assessor;
-Note that not-useful documents will not be assessed with respect to credibility and correctness.
+Note that not-useful documents will not be assessed with respect to credibility and supportiveness.

-Submitted runs will be evaluated with respect to the three criteria: usefulness, correctness, and credibility.
-We will design specific measures to account for those aspects and to penalize systems which retrieve incorrect documents.
+Submitted runs will be evaluated with respect to the three criteria: usefulness, supportiveness, and credibility.
+We will be using the [compatibility](https://github.com/claclark/Compatibility) measure in a similar fashion as we did in the 2020 version of this track (See [overview paper](https://trec.nist.gov/pubs/trec29/papers/OVERVIEW.HM.pdf) for more details).

-We will also evaluate runs in terms of traditional relevance measures, e.g., nDCG@10 and MAP, with the goal of comparing performance measures between the relevance-only measures and the measures that combine usefulness, credibility, and correctness.
+Details of the assessing instructions will be published after they are finalized.

-#### Task 3 - Evaluation Meta Task
+#### Task 2 - Evaluation Meta Task
 Details forthcoming.